Sri-Karthick-S/java-8/learning.md

       public abstract void run();
    }
 ```
-5. By default, methods defined in an interface are abstract and no need to mention abstract keyword to define it.

 # Static and default methods
 1. In Java 8, static and default methods are introduced in interfaces.